awe-f0x/LLM-for-business-content-creation/README.md

 1. We will install your model - it should not have any errors during installation
 2. We will run it in real time to improve the quality of the texts validation dataset
 3. We will receive assessments of the improved texts by ARIEstimator and AlinaEstimator
-4. We will perform an expert assessment of the texts
+4. We will perform expert assessment of the resulting texts
-5. The final assessment will contain all 3 metrics: ARIEstimator, AlinaEstimator and the assessment of the experts.
+5. The final assessment will contain all 3 metrics: ARIEstimator, AlinaEstimator and expert assessment.
-Additional points can be awarded separately by our Expert Team
+Extra points can be awarded separately by the expert team for exceptional narrative style and client-ready solutions.

-For questions or clarifications, please contact your project mentor (telegram: [Dmitriy Bazyukin](https://t.me/DmBzzz), [Andrey Kostornoy](https://t.me/awe_fox))
+For questions or clarifications, please contact your project mentors (telegram: [Dmitriy Bazyukin](https://t.me/DmBzzz), [Andrey Kostornoy](https://t.me/awe_fox))